sfgabe/custom_scripts/README.md

 # Some Random Scripts

+## Pan-Tilt .py scripts

+- Controller scripts for integrating Motioneye Action Buttons with a SG90 micro servo powered pan-tilt like this: https://www.thingiverse.com/thing:708819

 ## Fishfeeder.py & fishfeeder360.py

 - Control a barrel style fishfeeder with an SG90 Micro Servo and a Raspberry Pi!
 Details on Thingiverse here: https://www.thingiverse.com/thing:3225569